neondatabase/website/content/docs/guides/branching-github-actions.md

 ### Input variables

 - `project_id`: The ID of your Neon project.
 Find this value in the Neon Console on the **Settings** page.
-- `parent`: Optional parameter.
-If specified, the branch will be reset to the parent branch.
+- `parent`: If specified, the branch will be reset to the latest (HEAD) of parent branch.
 - `branch`: The name or id of the branch to reset.
 - `api_key`: An API key created in your Neon account.
 See [Create an API key](/docs/manage/api-keys#create-an-api-key) for instructions.